 2. Beach Size Matters

-Akumal is primarily composed of two bays—Akumal Bay and Half Moon Bay.
+Akumal primarily comprises two bays—Akumal Bay and Half Moon Bay.

 Both bays offer a beach that’s long enough to take a nice walk.
 However, they’re not so long that you can walk for miles on end.